 Both medications require dose reduction or discontinuation before planned surgeries due to delayed gastric emptying effects.
 Inform your anaesthesiologist and surgeon about GLP-1 or dual agonist use at least 1-2 weeks before any procedure requiring sedation or general anaesthesia.

 Travel considerations include maintaining proper storage temperatures and carrying sufficient supplies.
-Both medications can pass through airport security in carry-on luggage.
-Patients should bring a letter from their physician when traveling internationally, documenting the medical necessity of injectable medications.
+Both medications can be carried in carry-on luggage through airport security.
+Patients should bring a letter from their physician when travelling internationally, documenting the medical necessity of injectable medications.

 What Our Endocrinologist Says